vindarel/lisp-journey/content/pythonVSlisp.md

 - CL seems to be used for big, non-trivial projects, hence it gets no easy hype.
 - we have no entity doing marketing.
 We are seeing the Common Lisp fundation pairing with sponsors now.
-- other reasons: it may be hard (or harder than the concurrence) to grasp and getting started, lisp isn't for everyone, it gets a lot of FUD, and a so-called Lisp curse!
+- other reasons: it may be hard (or harder than the concurrence) to grasp and getting started with, lisp isn't for everyone, it gets a lot of FUD, and has a so-called Lisp curse!

 but that's all debattable, I wouldn't focus much on this.
 [Times are good for